Comingle/OSSex/README.md

 ```

 If `ID` is 1, it sets up a device based on the Multivibe Beta.
 Any other number will set up a device for a LilyPad USB / Atmega32U4.
 Almost all toys will use an `ID` of 0.

+> **Note:** if you include the OSSex library in your sketch via Arduino's "Import Library..." menu, it will add an unnecessary `#include <OneButton.h>` to your sketch.
+You should delete this line or you'll have compilation errors.

 ## Turn a motor (output) on/off
 ```arduino